OCD101.Com

 Obsessive-compulsive disorder (OCD) - Symptoms and causes

-Overview Obsessive-compulsive disorder (OCD) features a pattern of unwanted thoughts and fears known as obsessions.
+Obsessive-compulsive disorder (OCD) features a pattern of unwanted thoughts and fears known as obsessions.
 These obsessions lead you to do repetitive behaviors, also called compulsions.
-These obsessions and compulsions get in the way of daily activities and cause a lot of distress.

 Obsessive-Compulsive Disorder (OCD) - Harvard Health